So-Cool/sphinx-term/docs/src/text/cssterm.md

 This approach requires you to list the terminal output directly within the `cssterm` directive.
-Additionally, each [cssterm] window needs to be tagged with with an id prefixed with `cssterm:`, e.g., `cssterm:local` for the {ref}`terminal box above <cssterm:local>`.
+Additionally, each [cssterm] window needs to be tagged with an id prefixed with `cssterm:`, e.g., `cssterm:local` for the {ref}`terminal box above <cssterm:local>`.